wrenchathome/flip0anims/README.md

 Curious how to make your own?
 Check out [TalkingSasquatch's Guide!](https://docs.google.com/document/d/e/2PACX-1vR_nZRakD6iwJVQS8Pf4y7Wm4klcucrC7EKVO8m_DQV63To7e-alqD0yaoO3sTygjcChfcRo80Hdeet/pub)

+Should you need help downloading the files from GitHub and/or to your Flipper, check out this [guide i wrote](https://raw.githubusercontent.com/wrenchathome/flipperfiles/main/_Guides/How2Flipper.pdf)

 numgen.py is a super short python script to generate the frame numbers for the meta.txt